Engel relations in 4-manifold topology

-We assume that in some basis of simple closed curves on $S$ the Seifert form is:

-This makes $K$ a ``good boundary link'' \cite{F01} and when $L$ has vanishing linking numbers $K=Wh(L)$ is of this type.
+This makes $K$ a ``good boundary link'' (GBL) \cite{F01}.
+When $L$ has vanishing linking numbers, $K=Wh(L)$ has an obvious Seifert surface showing it is of this type.
 Good boundary links are known to admit unobstructed surgery problems for constructing a slice complement.
 (It is not known, in general, when these surgery problems have topological solutions.)